rickyhai11/black_hole_v1/doc/source/installation.rst

     admin_password = password
     admin_username = admin

-Configure the database section with the service user "kingbird" and its password, to access database "kingbird".
+Configure the database section with the service user "playnetmano_rm" and its password, to access database "playnetmano_rm".
 For detailed database section configuration, please refer to http://docs.openstack.org/developer/oslo.db/opts.html, and change the following configuration accordingly based on your environment.